General License W

 General Licence W was issued by OFAC on 1 May 2026 as part of the sixth Iran-related enforcement package of the 2026 war, pursuant to Executive Order 13902 (Iran additional sectors, January 2020) and Executive Order 13224 (counterterrorism, September 2001).
 The same package designated three Iranian foreign exchange houses and the Panama-flagged tanker NEW FUSION to the SDN list, and published a sanctions alert naming the Iranian Red Crescent Society, Bonyad Mostazafan, and Iranian embassy accounts as prohibited Hormuz toll payment channels.

-GL-W creates a wind-down period for transactions involving the persons newly blocked on 1 May.
-It is the successor instrument in a sequence: GL-U (authorised Iranian crude in transit) expired on 19 April with no renewal; GL-V provided a wind-down to 24 May for a prior tranche of blocked persons; GL-W addresses the 1 May additions.
+GL-W sits within OFAC's Iran-crude waiver architecture as a wind-down instrument in a lengthening succession.
+GL-U, which authorised Iranian crude in transit, was issued on 20 March 2026 and subsequently lapsed.
+GL-V was then published on 10 June 2026 as GL-U's successor, extending the waiver architecture to cover the next tranche of blocked persons and transactions.
+GL-W itself addresses the 1 May additions specifically.
+Running alongside the Iran track is the parallel Russia waiver architecture: GL 134C governs the Russia in-transit cover strand, operating under separate authority but within the same OFAC enforcement framework that shapes compliant-tanker availability for both Iran-linked and Russia-linked cargoes.
 Treasury Secretary Scott Bessent framed the package as part of a campaign to "relentlessly target the regime's ability to generate, move, and repatriate funds".
 Compliance officers at correspondent banks treat each new GL as both an authorisation and a signal of what OFAC considers the next enforcement frontier.